vlasrado/vlasrado.github.io/_posts/2020-06-07-About-the-blog.md

 toc: false
 ---

-So I have been thinking about what to do with this blog and the steps I need to do to achieve my goals mentioned in the [previous blog] (http://vinodlasrado.me/posts/Goals/).
+So I have been thinking about what to do with this blog and the steps I need to do to achieve my goals mentioned in my [previous blog]({{ "/posts/Goals" | relative_url }}).
 And I have decided to follow the miracle morning.

 Hal Elrod is an American author and has an awesome life story.
 He got into a horrific accident where he broke almost everything and recovered, ran an ultra marathon.
 Wrote a book only to have all his money stolen and he then self-published his book the miracle morning.
-While the book does a great job inspiring, I think everything in the book mainly builds up to the S.A.V.E.R.S. routine which you can see [here] (https://lifehacker.com/start-your-day-off-right-with-the-savers-morning-routin-1716241117)
+While the book does a great job inspiring, I think everything in the book mainly builds up to the S.A.V.E.R.S. routine which you can see [here]({{ "https://lifehacker.com/start-your-day-off-right-with-the-savers-morning-routin-1716241117"}})

 Now what I am going to do with my blog.
 I don’t have a happening life.
 I am a lazy bored software engineer, who wants to improve my life.
 So I was thinking to do three things.